hei1233212000/exception-when-calling-openapi-with-enabling-request-trace/README.md

+# This issue is fixed in the 5.183

 ### This is a project to show an issue in Payara Micro 5.182 when getting the OpenAPI document with enabling the OpenTracing/Request trace

 ### Reproduce steps